My name is Amanda Como and I am running to be your next Ward 1 Councilperson.

 Now, more than ever, residents need a Councilperson that will listen to their concerns and act accordingly when it comes time to cast their vote.
-I applaud Jim for giving up his seat when he was no longer able to advocate for his constituents.

 I’ve been a Westfield resident for 15 years, and for the greater part of that time have served our community as a Welcome Club fundraising chair, class parent, softball and basketball coach, Girl Scout leader, PTO board member and much more.
 During my time volunteering, I have gotten to know many families, all with varying backgrounds, opinions and approaches.
 This awareness gives me a better pulse on what residents - especially those with children - want to see in Westfield.